Chocolate

 Types of chocolate

-Nowadays, there are many different types of chocolate, which differ in the proportion of each ingredient.
-The three basic types are dark, milk and white chocolate:
+Nowadays, you’ll find various types of chocolate, differing by the ratio of their ingredients.
+The three main types are dark, milk, and white chocolate:

 • dark chocolate contains at least 35 % cocoa solids and 18 % cocoa solids.
 Quality can be considered to be from 50 % of the content.
 High‑percentage dark chocolates get their name from the fact that they are usually 'drunk' in order to consume them regularly;